kolserdav/templater/README.md

 {% for value in array %}{{ value }}{% endfor %} //for in, need sent to render(['for_array' => [1,2,3])
 ```
+To enable syntax highlighting in your IDE, you can use the .twig extension.

 Construction for in supported using with tags.
 For example:
 ```
 {% for value in array %}<h3>{{ value }}</h3><br>{% endfor %}
 ```

 Bud for correct work name 'value' must be unique for one page.
+And it is written in one line.
 For example
 ```
 {% for value1 in array_one %}{{ value1 }}{% endfor %}